 The main route through the park is Newfound Gap Road (US-441), which runs northwest from Cherokee to the even more tourist-traveled Gatlinburg and Pigeon Forge in Tennessee.
 The road winds steeply through dense forests packed with magnificent giant hardwoods, flowering poplars, dogwoods, azaleas, and rhododendrons, and evergreen pines and firs at the highest elevations.
 Where the highway reaches the crest, a spur road runs parallel to the Appalachian Trail 5 mi (8 km) west to 6,643-ft (2,024-m) Clingmans Dome, the highest point in the park, where you can take a short but steep trail up to a lookout tower.

-One of the most extensive natural areas—unlogged, old-growth forest, full of the park’s oldest and tallest trees—lies at the very center of the park, off Newfound Gap Road on the north side of the crest.
-Starting at the popular Chimney Tops picnic area, the well-marked, three-quarter-mile Cove Hardwood Nature Trail winds through a sampling of the park’s most stately maples and other broad-leafed trees—the ones responsible for the best of the fall colors.
+One of the most extensive natural areas—unlogged, old-growth forest, full of the park’s oldest and tallest trees—lies at the center of the park, off Newfound Gap Road on the north side of the crest.
+Starting at the popular Chimney Tops picnic area, the well-marked three-quarter-mile (1.2-km) Cove Hardwood Nature Trail winds through a sampling of the park’s most stately maples and other broad-leafed trees—the ones responsible for the best of the fall colors.